stagfoo/soshi/README.md

 - Image

 ## Usage
-include soshi and choose a render, there is 3 included by default
+include soshi and choose a renderer, there are 3 included by default

 ```js
 import Soshi from 'soshi'